 Reducing certain expenses for which credits are allowable.
-For each credit listed below, the corporation must reduce the otherwise allowable deductions for expenses used to figure the credit.
+If the corporation claims any of the following credits, it may need to reduce the otherwise allowable deductions for expenses used to figure the credit.

 - Employment credits.
-See the instructions for line 13 on page 12. - Research credit. - Orphan drug credit. - Disabled access credit. - Enhanced oil recovery credit.Employer credit for social security and - Employer credit for social security and Medicare taxes paid on certain employee tips. - Credit for small employer pension plan startup costs. - Credit for employer-provided childcare facilities and services. - Low sulfur diesel fuel production credit.
+See the instructions for line 13 below.

+- Research credit.

+- Orphan drug credit.

+- Disabled access credit.

+- Employer credit for social security and Medicare taxes paid on certain employee tips.

+- Credit for small employer pension plan startup costs.

+- Credit for employer-provided childcare facilities and services.

+- Low sulfur diesel fuel production credit.

+- Mine rescue team training credit.

 If the corporation has any of these credits, figure each current year credit before figuring the deduction for expenses on which the credit is based.
-See the instructions for the applicable form used to figure the credit.
+See the instructions for the applicable form used to figure the applicable credit.